SWTOR-Slicers/SWTOR-Character-Assembler/readme.md

 * **Bind Objects To Skeleton**: binds the character's objects to the imported skeleton.

 ## Installation
-The installation process is the typical in any standard Blender addon.
+The installation process is the typical in any standard Blender Addon.
 In order to work, it requires us to set the path to a SWTOR assets extraction's `resources` folder.
 We do that in its Preferences panel.
 If not set, the Addon's button will be greyed out.

 ![Alt text](images/swtor-character-assembler-020.png)

-The addon appears in the 3D Viewport's Sidebar as a "SWTOR Character Tools" tab.
+The Addon appears in the 3D Viewport's Sidebar as a "SWTOR Character Tools" tab.
 Instead of selecting a character's whole folder as we do with the Slicers GUI tool, it needs us to select the "path.json" file inside, instead.
 Processing the file is nearly instantaneous.

 ## **[Download the Addon's latest release](https://github.com/SWTOR-Slicers/SWTOR-Character-Locator/releases/latest)**